Determine the currently protected area

 Kenya is currently about halfway to its UN 30x30 target.
 To reach 30 percent, another 87,000 square kilometers or so will need to be protected.
 Now the question is, which 87,000 km² should be conserved?
 Where are the greatest biodiversity conservation opportunities in Kenya?

-In the next section, you will use Suitability Modeler in the ArcGIS Spatial Analyst extension to help answer that question.
+Next, you'll use Suitability Modeler in the ArcGIS Spatial Analyst extension to help answer that question.

 Determine the high priority areas